tillbiskup/labinform-eln/docs/index.rst

 A few things the LabInform ELN does not provide/implement:

-* Data store, aka repository
+* Data store, aka repository\*
 * Research data catalogue
-* Management of measurement setups in the lab
+* Management of measurement setups in the lab\*
-* General project management, including proposals and publications
+* General project management, including proposals and publications\*
 * General inventory for consumables
-* Analysis workflow for data
+* Analysis workflow for data\*\*

 The main reason lies in the "separation of concerns" (E. Dijkstra), focussing on one task at a time using one dedicated tool.
-Some of the "non-features" described above are, however, part of the `wider LabInform LIMS <https://www.labinform.de/>`_ the LabInform ELN is only one part of.
-If you are interested in a reproducible analysis workflow of spectroscopic data, have a look at the `ASpecD framework <https://docs.aspecd.de/>`_ and related packages.
+Some of the "non-features" described above (and marked with an asterisk: \*) are, however, part of the `wider LabInform LIMS <https://www.labinform.de/>`_ the LabInform ELN is only one part of.
+If you are interested in a reproducible analysis workflow of spectroscopic data (\*\*), have a look at the `ASpecD framework <https://docs.aspecd.de/>`_ and related packages.

 .. _sec-how_to_cite: